-On top of this, there is a saving to be made when it comes to virus protection software: it's extraordinarily hard for users to get a virus on a Chromebook (note: you can still get 'phished', which is something different).
-Chromebooks are generally viewed as one of the more robust systems going from a virus protection point of view - and this means that if you are running a Chromebook-based office, you can generally forget the costs associated with virus and malware protection software - or paying an IT team to clear up the mess you made on the network after you opened that attachment from that nice lady from Russia.
+All this means that if you are using a Chromebook, you can generally forget the costs associated with virus and malware protection software - or paying IT professionals to clear up the mess you made on the network after you opened that attachment from that nice lady from Russia.

 They can encourage collaboration and improve productivity